glossary

 Endorsement

-As the CEO of the Large Superannuation Fund, I fully support this Risk Appetite Statement.
+As the Board of the Large Superannuation Fund, we fully support this Risk Appetite Statement.
 Our commitment to informed risk-taking is essential for safeguarding our members’ retirement savings and achieving sustainable growth.

 Definition and Use